 This memorandum outlines certain of the key international and Turkish legal considerations arising in such transactions.
-It considers each step in the transaction timeline, focusing specifically on IPOs involving a Borsa Istanbul listing in the context of a global equity offering, and also compares these to the equivalent requirements for an IPO and listing of a Turkish business on the London Stock Exchange.
+It considers each step in the transaction timeline, focusing specifically on IPOs involving a Borsa Istanbul listing in the context of a global equity offering3.
+It also compares these to the equivalent requirements for an IPO and listing of a Turkish business on the London Stock Exchange and in the United States (by way of an SEC-registered offering listed on the New York Stock Exchange or Nasdaq).4